neuefische/wd-flipped-classroom-curriculum/sessions/backend-mongodb/README.md

 - Continue setting up your database:

-  - the database is called _jokes-database_ and
+  - The database is called _jokes-database_.
-  - the collection is called _jokes_.
+  - The collection is called _jokes_.
-  - Note that the database's name contains "jokes" because in our case, everything will have to do with jokes; however, this is not a convention, so the name can be chosen more freely.
+  - Note that the database's name contains "jokes" because in our case, everything will have to do with jokes.
+However, this is not a convention, so the name can be chosen more freely.

 - Show the two ways to insert some data via the "INSERT DOCUMENT" button:
-  - "Insert Document" to add a single data object (= _document_)
+  - "Insert Document" to add a single data object (= _document_).
     - Note that the `_id` is added automatically.
     - Add a joke below the `_id` so that it looks like this: